 When you think of San Antonio, Texas, chances are your mind lands smack on the Alamo.
 (That’s good, you haven’t forgotten!)
-But there are so many more historical sites in San Antonio that are worth your time.
+But there are so many more historical sites in San Antonio that are worth your time too.
+(It’s true, I drove straight to the Alamo when I visited San Antonio but I made sure to branch out after that.)

 San Antonio is a beautiful city bursting with stories to tell so I’m going show you where to head after you leave the Alamo.
 Because, yes, you’ve still gotta see it.

 Historical sites in San Antonio besides the Alamo

-With a past comprised of centuries of Native American occupation, Spanish exploration and European development, battles and annexation, there are more than enough historical sites in San Antonio to fill an itinerary, no matter how long.
+With a past comprised of centuries of Native American occupation, Spanish exploration and European development, and battles and annexation, there are more than enough historical sites in San Antonio to fill an itinerary, no matter how long.

 Historic hotels in San Antonio

-But first, you’ll need a place to stay in San Antonio.
-And where better than some of the city’s historical sites themselves?
+But first, you’ll need a place to stay while in town.
+And where better than some of the historical sites in San Antonio themselves?
 The first few entries on our list are both worthwhile historical sites and great places to stay in San Antonio.

 1. The St. Anthony

 The St. Anthony is a luxury hotel as lavish as it is old.
-It was built in 1909 and was considered to be one of the premier hotels at this time.
+Built in 1909, it was considered to be one of the premier hotels at this time.
 It featured—get this—automatic doors and electric lights!
 Movie stars, royalty, U.S. presidents, and other well-knowns made The St. Anthony a real hot-spot.

 As you’ll see when you arrive, this place is still dripping in luxury and historical touches.
 You can’t beat those electric lights, ladies and gentlemen.